uxcam/cordova-uxcam/README.md

 ## Release Notes ##

-v2.1.3 - Fixing some publishing problems with both SDKs v2.1.0 - Changes the startup call from startApplicationWithKey to startWithKey for consistency with native SDKs
+v2.1.4 - Updating to iOS SDK to 2.02 which improves version reporting to the server v2.1.3 - Fixing some publishing problems with both SDKs v2.1.0 - Changes the startup call from startApplicationWithKey to startWithKey for consistency with native SDKs